 This episode was inspired by John’s new book – The Robot Will See You Now

 The West is experiencing a meaning crisis says cognitive science and psychology professor John Vervaeke.
 He discusses the solutions with Catholic convert Sohrab Ahmari, author of ‘The Unbroken Thread: Discovering the wisdom of tradition in an age of chaos’.

-In today’s episode we’re returning to the coronavirus pandemic.
 It’s been almost six months since we last dedicated an episode to covid, and since then a lot has happened.
-Hundreds of millions of vaccine doses have been delivered around the world, but are they going to the right people at the right time?

 Last week marked 100 years since the late John Stott was born and there has been a flurry of events to mark the centenary of this highly influential vicar, Bible teacher and evangelical leader.